linjonathan/tropical_cyclone_risk/README.md

 The model also includes a new, CAPE-based method to calculate potential intensity.
 The [thermo.py](thermo/thermo.py) is a file that only depends on the [constants.py](util/constants.py) file, and contains the functions to calculate potential intensity.
 The function, <code>CAPE_PI</code> is written in a transparent and straightforward way.
 There is also a vectorized method that is fast to use, but less readable than the non-vectorized code, <code>CAPE_PI_vectorized</code>.

 ## 24-Hour Intensity Change Distribution
+Below is a comparison of the 24h-hour intensity change distribution from the downscaling model in the North Atlantic basin, as compared to observations.
+Only open-ocean tropical cyclones with intensities of at-least 35 knots were considered.
 ![image](https://github.com/linjonathan/tropical_cyclone_risk/assets/7074325/ddc7fe57-bb42-4b5f-91ed-b3f3e82d0639)